-- A Multi-Family Mortgage Revenue Bonds, Audited Financial Statements for the fiscal years June 30, 2023 and June 30, 2022. - B The Program. - C Description of Loans and Developments. - D Outstanding Indebtedness of the Administration.
+- A Multi-Family Mortgage Revenue Bonds, Audited Financial Statements for the fiscal years June 30, 2023 and June 30, 2022 and Unaudited Financial Statements for three months ended September 30, 2023. - B The Program. - C Description of Loans and Developments. - D Outstanding Indebtedness of the Administration.

-Dated: October 20, 2023
+Dated: January 26, 2024